 STP funds are split – 50% is sub-allocated based on population (based on 2010 Census - pdf 285 kb) as follows:

 - Areas Less than 5,000 population (Rural) – the funds are distributed to MPOs and county lead agencies based upon the 2010 census for the rural population areas of the state.
-This is the first time since 1991 that the rural formula has been modified.
+These rural funds may be used anywhere that is outside of an adjusted urban or urbanized area boundaries.
+These funds can be used in rural areas including those encompassed by an MPO’s planning area.
 MAP-21 maintains the abilities for localities to utilize up to 15 percent of the amount reserved for rural areas for rural minor collector improvements.

 The remaining 50% includes: